Easy Pressure Cooker Spiced Black Beans (vegan)

 Step one: Rinse and drain the dried black beans.
 Add them to the bowl of the electric pressure cooker.

 Step two: Add the remaining ingredients to the bowl.
+This includes red onions, jalapeno, bay leaf, salsa, veggie stock, spices, and salt.
 Give it all a good stir.

 Step three: Secure the lid.
 Set the vent to “pressure”.
-Use the buttons to select “high pressure” and cook time is 50 minutes.
-Press start.
-(Cooking time can possibly vary so if you taste them and they seem like they need more time, repeat the same process for another 5 minutes.
-50 minutes is perfect for me.)
+Use the buttons to select “high pressure” and the cook time is 37 minutes.

 Step four: When the black beans are finished cooking, allow the pressure to naturally and completely release.
 This is important as the beans continue to cool during the natural release process.
 Do not use the quick release function.

 Step five: Gently remove the lid.
-Remove the bay leaf.
+Carefully remove the bay leaf.
 Give it all a good stir.
-You can eat them immediately.
+Serve them warm.

 Tips + Modifications